 How one-minute mindfulness works

 All you need is 60 seconds and the promise to yourself that for those seconds you will just be present in the moment.
 There are many ways to slow down your hectic life and empty your mind.
-These techniques can help you relieve stress and bring calm to your life while escaping the automatic mode.
+These mindfulness techniques can help you relieve stress and bring calm to your life while escaping the automatic mode.

-The most important thing is to truly feel this short moment and to do your best to free your mind for few seconds without any judgment.
+The most important thing is to truly feel this short moment and to do your best to free your mind for a few seconds without any judgment.
 Be kind to yourself and embrace these seconds of mindfulness.

 So whenever you fill that you could use a mindful break during the day and realign your life, just grab the list below and pick one of the activities to try for one minute.